Umbraflamma/SANCTIS-Delta/README.md

 🔥 The 7 New Layers Unique to SANCTIS-Δ

-Below are the additive layers (added to the core Sanctis structure) that optimize for stability under erotic/romantic load.
+Below are the additive layers that optimize for stability under erotic/romantic load.

-Again — these are conceptual.
-No explicit content, ever.

 ---